DavidTompkins/bsa/README.md

 The native code must be built first, following by a full build of all modules.
 From the project root directory:

-1. mvn clean install -pl native
+1. 'mvn clean install -pl native'
-1. mvn clean install
+1. 'mvn clean install'

-The test cases will be run via surefire as part of the full build; *this will take a long time*, as some of the genetic evolutions tests are substantial.
-The test cases will be logged to java/target/surefire-reports.
+The test cases will be run via surefire as part of the full build; *this will take a long time*, as some of the genetic evolution tests are substantial.
+The test cases will be logged to 'java/target/surefire-reports'.
 To run the build without running the test cases:

-1. mvn clean install -pl native
+1. 'mvn clean install -pl native'
-1. mvn clean install -Dmaven.test.skip=true
+1. 'mvn clean install -Dmaven.test.skip=true'

-Take a look at the test cases in BsaTest.java to see how BSA can be used.
+Take a look at the test cases in 'BsaTest.java' to see how BSA can be used.
 The tests use a naming convention that describes the aspects of BSA that are being exercised.
-Many tests approximate BSA during its full operating mode.
-See the tests prefixed with geneticThreadedNetworkGenomeTest for more information.
+Many tests approximate BSA in its full operating mode.
+See the tests prefixed with 'geneticThreadedNetworkGenomeTest' for more information.

 ## What features are next